-If you have money left over after paying for your monthly expenses, consider building an emergency fund if you don’t have one.
+If you have money left over after paying for your monthly expenses, prioritize building an emergency fund if you don’t have one.

-“Once you dip into the emergency fund, immediately start building it up again,” he advised.
+When you do dip into that emergency fund, immediately start building it up again.

 Otherwise, you can use any extra money outside your expenses to reach your financial goals.

 You have your income, expenses and spending spelled out in a monthly budget, but how do you act on it?
 Trying out a budgeting method helps manage your money and accommodates your lifestyle.

 Living on a budget doesn’t mean you can’t have fun or splurges, and fortunately many budgeting methods account for those things.
 Here are a few to consider: